 11. Tribal Braids Bun

-The braided bun is a classic hairstyle, and it looks even better with a tribal twist.
-It’s the perfect elegant and sophisticated look for a special occasion, such as a wedding or engagement party.
+The braided bun is a classic hairstyle and looks even better with a tribal twist.
+It’s the perfect elegant and sophisticated look for a special occasion like a wedding or engagement party.
 Ask for braids of different sizes, patterns, and thicknesses, then add gold wire for a traditional, gilded touch.